-- Parents/carers of pupils with SEND about the education of their child - children about their education
+- Parents/carers of pupils with SEND about the education of their child - children about their education ther opportunities to consult occur at:

 7. Parents/Carers of pupils with SEND about the education of their child

 At Frieth CEC School we believe that a child's education is a partnership between school and home.
 We operate an 'open door' policy and offer parents the opportunity to make appointments with their child's class teacher at a mutually convenient time should they have concerns about their child.
 Other opportunities to consult occur at: